wozo/Leaflet-Maps-Marker/readme.txt

 * Sindre Wimberger ([http://www.sindre.at](http://www.sindre.at)) for help with bugfixing & geo-consulting
 * Susanne Mandl ([http://www.greenflamingomedia.com](http://www.greenflamingomedia.com)) for plugin logo
 * Wordpress-Settings-API-Class by Aliso the geek ([http://alisothegeek.com/2011/01/wordpress-settings-api-tutorial-1/](http://alisothegeek.com/2011/01/wordpress-settings-api-tutorial-1/))
-* [Hind](http://www.nanodesu.ru) who originally release a basic [Leaflet plugin](https://wordpress.org/extend/plugins/leaflet/) which I used partly as a basis for Leaflet Maps Marker plugin
+* [Hind](http://www.nanodesu.ru) who originally release a basic Leaflet plugin (not available anymore) which I used partly as a basis for Leaflet Maps Marker plugin

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
 = v2.6 =
+Bing Maps support - see http://www.mapsmarker.com/v2.6 for more details

 = v2.5 =
 Google Maps support, new collaborative translation site [http://translate.mapsmarker.com](http://translate.mapsmarker.com), Russian+Bulgarian+Turkish translation, admin dashboard widget